traveltrousers/Blink_Comfort/README.md

 Using two 'eye lids' we have a simple animation to bring them together when the user turns with Q and E.

 I added another set of blinks for forward and backwards motion.
 You also blink when you stop moving too...
-These are triggered by W and S... if you just want to move forward without 'blinking' then the up and down arrows are working as normal.
+These are triggered by W and S... if you just want to move forward without 'blinking' then the up and down arrows are working as normal (this is probably not ideal at the moment since you start walking immediatlely and the blink doesn't delay this like on the turn....).

 If you wish to edit their speed select TopLid or BottomLid under OVRPlayerController and press CTRL-6 to bring up the animation window.